 "Geographic thought" as commonly understood in the discipline of geography encompasses the development of geographic knowledge in particular places, times, and contexts.
 Accordingly, it has traditionally been-and continues to be-primarily approached from a historical perspective.
 This is a new course that develops a conceptual framework for studying evolution within the context of interconnected Earth physical systems and life, including humans, and the processes that have changed them as they relate to geography.

-2. Disaster Management Course Code: GEO-H-CC-6-14-PR -Practical a) Flood b) Landslide c) Earthquake
+2. Disaster Management

+Course Code: GEO-H-CC-6-14-PR -Practical

 Project report based on any one field based case study from the following disaster will be prepared: